ohansemmanuel/Understanding-Flexbox/06. Switching Flex direction/readme.md

 ![flex-direction-changed](http://i.imgur.com/DrkcwNn.jpg)

 So let's think in Japanese.
 The main-axis is from top-to-down, you don't need that.
 The cross-axis is from left-to-right.
 Sounds like what you need.
-Hence, you need to "__move the flex-items from the start of the cross-axis to the center".
+Hence, you need to "__move the flex-items from the start of the cross-axis to the center__".

 Any flex-container property rings a bell here?
 Yeah, the ```align-items``` property .
 The `align-items` property deals with alignment on the cross-axis.
 So to move those to the center, you'd do this: